jamesheald/COIN/README.md

 #### Fit group average data

-To fit the COIN model to group average data, create an array of objects (one object per participant):
+To calculate the negative log-likelihood for group average data, create an array of objects (one per participant):
 ```
 for p = 1:P % loop over participants

     % object for participant p
     obj(p) = COIN;

-    % parameters (same for all participants)
+    % parameters (these should be same for all participants)
     obj(p).sigmaQ = 0.0089;                          % standard deviation of process noise
     obj(p).adMu = [0.9425 0]                         % mean of prior of retention and drift
     obj(p).adLambda = diag([837.1539 1.2227e+03].^2) % precision of prior of retention and drift